-The overall budget and policy framework of the council is set by the council and all decisions are made within this framework.
-The council's overall policy is represented through the Corporate Plan, which is a combination of service and financial plans.
+The overall budget and policy framework is set by the Council, and all decisions are made within this framework.
+The Council's overall policy is represented through the Corporate Plan, which is a combination of service and financial plans.

-The Corporate Plan is a key reference for the Medium-Term Financial Plan, which enables the council to forecast forward and make the best use of financial, human, technological and other resources available and to enable the continued provision of value-for-money services that meet the needs of residents, businesses, and other stakeholders.
+The Corporate Plan is a key reference for the Medium-Term Financial Plan, which enables the Council to forecast forward and make the best use of financial, human, technological and other resources available and to enable the continued provision of value-for-money services that meet the needs of residents, businesses, and other stakeholders.
 At the broadest level, the council also works with a number of key strategic partners through the local strategic partnership group of organisations.

-From the Corporate Plan, service plans and business plans are developed, and individual officer work plans are agreed upon, with performance targets agreed at every level.
+From the Corporate Plan, service plans and business plans are developed, with performance targets agreed at every level.
 More detailed budgets are aligned to corresponding plans following a robust budget challenge process, which challenges managers to demonstrate efficiency and value for money.
 Performance is monitored and managed regularly.

-The council also monitors its performance through feedback from its residents and service users.
-An analysis of complaints raised under the council's Corporate Complaints Policy is considered within the Leadership Group who facilitate any operational requirements as a result of the findings.
+The Council also monitors its performance through feedback from its residents and service users.
+An analysis of complaints raised under the Corporate Complaints Policy is considered by senior officers and any operational requirements as a result of the findings.
 A summary of complaints is published by the Local Government and Social Care Ombudsman on an annual basis.

-The council has a Whistleblowing Policy, which encourages staff to report any instances of suspected unlawful conduct, financial malpractice, or actions that are dangerous to the public or environment.
-The council's financial management arrangements conform to the standards of the Chartered Institute of Public Finance and Accountancy (CIPFA) and have regard to the 'Statement on the Role of the Chief Financial Officer in Local Government'.
+The Council has a Whistleblowing Policy, which encourages staff to report any instances of suspected unlawful conduct, financial malpractice, or actions that are dangerous to the public or environment.

+The Council's financial management arrangements conform to the standards of the Chartered Institute of Public Finance and Accountancy (CIPFA) and have regard to the 'Statement on the Role of the Chief Financial Officer in Local Government'.
 The Assistant Director of Corporate Resources has statutory responsibility for the proper management of the Council's finances.
 The Assistant Director of Corporate Resources will also provide detailed finance protocols, procedures, guidance and training for managers, staff, and Members.

-The Council's Risk Management Strategy ensures proper management of the risks to the achievement of the council's priorities and helps decision-making.
-In the council's day-to-day operations, a framework of internal controls (e.g. authorisation, reconciliations, separation of duties, etc) controls the risks of fraud or error, and this framework is reviewed by Internal Audit.
+The Council's Risk Management Strategy ensures proper management of the risks to the achievement of the Council's priorities and helps decision-making.
+In day-to-day operations, a framework of internal controls (e.g. authorisation, reconciliations, separation of duties, etc) controls the risks of fraud or error, and this framework is reviewed by Internal Audit.
 Partnership working is governed by agreements, protocols, or memoranda of understanding relevant to the type of work or relationship involved.
-The council's Legal Services and Procurement teams ensure that all are fit for purpose and the council's interests are protected.
+The Legal Services and Procurement teams ensure that all are fit for purpose and the Council's interests are protected.

 The Audit Committee is responsible for monitoring the effective development and operation of corporate governance in the council.
-It provides independent assurance of the adequacy of the council's governance arrangements, including the associated control environment, the council's financial (and non-financial) performance to the extent that it affects the council's exposure to risk and weakens the control environment, oversight of the financial reporting process and scrutiny of the Treasury Management and Capital Strategy and policies.
+It provides independent assurance of the adequacy of governance arrangements, including the associated control environment, the authority's financial (and non-financial) performance to the extent that it affects the authority's exposure to risk and weakens the control environment, oversight of the financial reporting process and scrutiny of the Treasury Management and Capital Strategy and policies.